Travellers at Aoraki Mount Cook in New Zealand

 Susan: Yeah, absolutely.

-Andrew: Yeah.
-So, can you tell me a few little stories from your trip?
-Like, you mentioned something before about being a bit of a scaredy-cat about pushing yourself out of your comfort zone.
+You mentioned something before about being a bit of a scaredy-cat about pushing yourself out of your comfort zone.
 Was there anything that kind of comes to mind from your trip around that?

 Andrew: How many people jumped in?